lorenzo-lepore/monopoly/ALT_README.md

 <h2>Info</h2>

-Windowed Mode: you can play in a window by simply moving the Monopoly app around.
-The action is irreversible.
+Windowed Mode: you can play in a window by simply moving the Monopoly window.
+This action is irreversible.

 Documentation: you can view the Monopoly source code documentation in the 'JavaDoc' folder.
 The format of each file is HTML.
-In alternatively, consult the comments present in each class of the project.
+Alternatively, feel free to consult the comments present in each class of the project.

 Execution: to execute Monopoly you need to execute the 'Monopoly.java' class present in /monopoly/src/main/java/com.monopoly.
-To do this you need to have the Java Development Kit (JDK) or the Java Runtime Environment (JRE) installed on your system.
+To do this you need to have Java Development Kit (JDK) or Java Runtime Environment (JRE) installed on your system.